scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 This article shows that classical tools from mathematical physics, such as conformal mappings and Taylor-expansions, are still relevant and indispensable in times of digitization and wide use of numerics.

-As an example, by using *SymPy* as a tool for symbolic mathematics it is shown that a popular approximation of the eccentric annular Couette flow force in modern system simulation tools is actually the leading-order term of a Taylor-expansion of the corresponding concentric annular force.
+As an example, by using ``SymPy`` as a tool for symbolic mathematics it is shown that a popular approximation of the eccentric annular Couette flow force in modern system simulation tools is actually the leading-order term of a Taylor-expansion of the corresponding concentric annular force.

 This force is calculated as a special case of the more general eccentric annular Couette flow by postprocessing the resulting velocity distribution.
 The flow velocity is analytically obtained by solving the corresponding Stokes problem with the help of conformal mappings, i.e. holomorphic functions in the complex plane.

 ..
-   The main *SymPy* functions used in the solving process are *im, re, subs, Sum, simplify* and *lambdify* and the main routines in the postprocessing are *diff, integrate* and *series*.
+   The main ``SymPy`` functions used in the solving process are ``im, re, subs, Sum, simplify`` and ``lambdify`` and the main routines in the postprocessing are ``diff, integrate`` and ``series``.

    Two different conformal mappings are utilized to solve the Stokes problem within an eccentric annulus by finding the equivalent harmonic solution in a much simpler geometric domain.
 The first conformal map is a Möbius transform that maps the eccentric annular flow domain onto a concentric one while the second conformal mapping disussed in this work is related to bipolar coordinates.
 By a slight modification of the original bipolar transformation function, an appropriately chosen rectangle gets mapped onto an eccentric annulus with the center of the larger circle at the origin of the coordinate system.

    Both, the eccentric annular Couette velocity and flow force are validated with numerical CFD-results that are obtained by solving the full nonlinear Navier-Stokes system in the flow domain between the two cylinders.

    The article concludes with an application of the conformal bipolar map to an eccentric Poiseuille problem.
 Although the solution is known, it is seldomly implemented and visualized.
-With the help of *SymPy* however, the implementation of such methods is much easier.
+With the help of ``SymPy`` however, the implementation of such methods is much easier.
    Finally, the authors combine their results on eccentric annular Couette flow with known results on eccentric annular Poiseuille flow, deriving new expressions for the eccentric annular Couette-Poiseuille flow.

-*SymPy* performed particularly well in the application of a bilinear conformal mapping (i.e. the Möbius transform).
+   ``SymPy`` performed particularly well in the application of a bilinear conformal mapping (i.e. the Möbius transform).
 In case of the bipolar transformation, manual assistance had to be provided when separating real and imaginary parts of the conformal map.
 Furthermore, the authors realized that the ``series``- and ``simplify``-routines have some difficulties with terms involving square roots.

-A further application field of *SymPy* in analytical methods in the context of PDEs, apart from conformal mappings and Taylor-expansions, may be homogenization.
-Since in homogenization, asymptotic expansions are substituted into the PDE and limiting problems are obtained in an algorithmical way, *SymPy* might prove to be a valuable supporting tool.
+A further application field of ``SymPy`` in analytical methods in the context of PDEs may be homogenization.
+Since in homogenization, asymptotic expansions are substituted into the PDE and limiting problems are obtained in an algorithmical way, ``SymPy`` might prove to be a valuable supporting tool.
 A starting point could be the introductory example from the classical textbook [BP89]_, which is worked out and compared to a FEM-solution obtained by COMSOL in [B14]_.
-Furthermore, apart from structure- and fluid-mechanics, due to similar equations in rotationally symmetric electromagnetic problems (e.g. [LL60]_), related applications of conformal mappings and Taylor-expansions with *SymPy* in electromagnetism are certainly possible.
+Furthermore, due to similar equations in rotationally symmetric electromagnetic problems (e.g. [LL60]_), related applications of conformal mappings and Taylor-expansions with ``SymPy`` in electromagnetism are certainly possible.

-The authors think, by quoting Hadamards words again, that *the shortest path between two truths in the real domain passes through the complex domain* may not only be applicable to mathematical physics but also to neural networks.
-Already available work described in [H10]_ and [H12]_ points in that direction and *SymPy* might be of great help in such areas, too.
+The authors think, that these methods may not only be applicable to mathematical physics but could be helpful in other areas as well, e.g. for understanding neural networks.
+Already available work described in [H10]_ and [H12]_ points in that direction and ``SymPy`` might be of great help in such areas, too.

 References